FAQs

 Research shows, that it is best to only have one counsellor, as having more than one can become confusing, especially as every therapist works differently.
 When you are ready to change counsellors, I will be happy to have a chat about your requirements.

-How often should I come to counselling?
+How often should I have counselling sessions?

 I don’t want anyone knowing about what I speak about, who do you tell about our sessions?